dspeterson/dory/doc/dev_info.md

 pointer dereferences.
 See [this issue] (https://github.com/google/sanitizers/issues/295) for details.

-Regardless of how you build bruce (via the `build` command, the `build_all` script, or the `pkg` script), the address sanitizer is *always* disabled in release builds, regardless of any command line options that disable or enable the address sanitizer.
+Regardless of how you build dory (via the `build` command, the `build_all` script, or the `pkg` script), the address sanitizer is *always* disabled in release builds, regardless of any command line options that disable or enable the address sanitizer.

 The GNU C++ library provides a [debug mode] (https://gcc.gnu.org/onlinedocs/libstdc++/manual/debug_mode.html) which implements various assertion checks for STL containers.
-Bruce makes use of this in its debug build.
+Dory makes use of this in its debug build.
 A word of caution is therefore necessary.
 Suppose you have the following piece of code: